Wander Franco Player Props: Rays vs. Yankees

 Wander Franco At The Plate

-- In 18.8% of his games this season, he has gone deep, and 4.2% of his trips to the plate.
+- In 19.4% of his games this season, he has homered, and 4.4% of his trips to the dish.

-- Franco has driven in a run in 14 games this year (43.8%), including five games with more than one RBI (15.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Franco has driven in a run in 17 games this year (47.2%), including five games with more than one RBI (13.9%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.